-A profit-split analysis for a trademark or other intangible asset attempts to quantify what share of the profit of a business is attributable to the subject asset.
+Valuation Of Intangibles And Trademarks- A Rehabilitation Of The Profit-Split Method After Uniloc profit-split analysis for a trademark or other intangible asset attempts to quantify what share of the profit of the business is attributable to the subject asset.
 Based on this asset-specific profit, its value can be calculated.
-Despite the adverse Uniloc decision of the U.S. Court of Appeals for the Federal Circuit in 2011,1 profit split is an important if not essential element in the valuation of intangibles.
+Despite the adverse Uniloc decision of the U.S. Court of Appeals for the Federal Circuit in 2011,1 profit-split is an important, if not essential, element in the valuation of intangibles.
 In the wake of Uniloc, the method needs not only a vindication, but also a refinement based on case-specific facts and data.
 Purchase accounting data reported in financial statements can provide both.